 Step by step Til Chikki Recipe with photos of each step.
 Till chikki are yummy sweet treats that can be enjoyed guilt-free.
 They are great as energy bars, healthy candies, and as snacks for kids too.
 The crunch and taste of roasted sesame with a punch of jaggery sweetness will absolutely win your heart.

-Store bought chikkis are made with sugar.
+Store-bought chikkis are made with sugar.
 In comparison, homemade chikki are made with quality sesame and quality jaggery.
-Homemade are also less sweet and so they are so also low calorie.
-I also make peanut brittle , in that post I discussed the benefits of jaggery too.
+Homemade is also less sweet and so they are so also low calorie.
+I also make peanut brittle, in that post I discussed the benefits of jaggery too.

 Benefits of Sesame Seeds